mols2ma/transcode_pipeline/README.md

 2. Go to `app` container in created `transcode pipeline` container stack in Docker Desktop.

-3. Go to the **Files** tab and navigate to `/app/upload/`.

-The transcoder pipeline app should be running and listening for video uploads to folder, `/app/upload`, within `app` container's file system, _not_ the host filesystem.
-This is to keep the application running completely within the Docker container.

 Look at `app` container's logs to see real-time logging of app.
 Upon startup of `app` container, it should display in the **Logs** tab the following message:

 ```